Screenplay Form and Style

 You’ll need a dedicated script formatter as a word processor for your screenplays.
 Commercial software is readily available, but there are many free choices, too.

-Writer Duet offers free online script formatting.
+Adobe Script offers free online script formatting.
 Online formatters are accessible from most internet-enabled devices, but that can be a problem if your internet access is limited.
-Writer Duet does much of what the others do, offers collaborative editing, and it can save in Final Draft .FDX format.
+Adobe Script does much of what the others do, offers collaborative editing and can save in Final Draft .FDX format.

-Trelby offers a free offline formatting program that’s worth consideration.
+Trelby is another free formatting program that’s worth consideration.
 It lacks some of the bells and whistles offered by other programs, but it’s free and won’t nag you to upgrade.
-In addition, it’s a program that you can download and use even if you’re without internet access.
+In addition, it’s a program that you can download and use offline.

-You may want to purchase Final Draft, the industry standard software, but it can be costly.
-Fade In Pro is excellent software that is much less expensive than Final Draft, and it uses the same templates and saves in the .FDX format.
+You may want to purchase Final Draft, the industry standard software.
+Fade In Pro is excellent software that is much less expensive than Final Draft, and it uses the same templates and saves in the same .FDX format.